• Home

 Jeff Williams, former Apple CEO

-Jeff Williams was chief operating officer for a decade, from 2015 to 2025.Apple
+Jeff Williams was Apple’s COO for a decade, from 2015 to 2025.Courtesy of Apple

-The Walt Disney Company is looking to expand its board of directors, and it’s nominated Jeff Williams, the former Apple COO once considered heir apparent to CEO Tim Cook, to join.
+The Walt Disney Co. is looking to expand its board of directors, and it’s nominated Jeff Williams, the former Apple COO once considered heir apparent to CEO Tim Cook, to join.
 Williams, who served as Apple’s chief operating officer from 2015 until stepping down in July and finally retiring on Nov.
 15, will stand for election as an independent director at Disney’s 2026 annual shareholders meeting.

 “Jeff Williams is a highly accomplished executive who for decades helped steward one of the most innovative and admired companies that serves billions of consumers across the globe,” James Gorman, chairman of the board at Disney, said in a press release.
-“Jeff’s proven leadership and unique experience at the intersection of technology, global operations and product design make him a valuable nominee to our board as the company continues to focus on creative storytelling and groundbreaking innovation.”
+“Jeff’s proven leadership and unique experience at the intersection of technology, global operations, and product design make him a valuable nominee to our board as the company continues to focus on creative storytelling and groundbreaking innovation.”

 The nomination comes at a critical time for Disney.
 The company is investing heavily in AI, mixed-reality experiences, and streaming technology as it works to modernize its business model.
 Disney has established an Office of Technology Enablement to pioneer AI-driven personalization across its platforms, while Iger has described plans to transform Disney+ into “a portal to all things Disney” using AI.